Dakota Access Pipeline protests: Reactions

 The media did not report on the Dakota Access Pipeline protests until about five months after it had started happening and gaining attention on social media (they started reporting in August 2016).
 Some argue that this shows the media is indifferent toward Native Americans.
 And what they did report included stereotypes about Native Americans, describing teepees and speaking of poverty and alcoholism.

+Legacy

+The protests became a model and important foundation for subsequent environmental protests for pipelines in the United States.